Diu Gujarat, India Travel Guide

 Incorporation into India along with Goa and Daman.

-A living museum, showing its Indo-Portuguese heritage.
+A historical reenactment museum, showing its Indo-Portuguese heritage.

 Diu remained a Portuguese territory until 1961, when it used to be incorporated into India along with Goa and Daman.
-This history Diu a living museum, offering visitors a direct connection to a fascinating colonial chapter.
+This history Diu a living museum, offering visitors a direct connection to a captivating colonial chapter.

 The island's architecture, specifically the grand Diu Fort and old churches, reflects its Portuguese colonial past.
 These constructions are enduring symbols of the island's key importance and its layered history.